-- 1. In order for an unqualified person to recognize and avoid hazards, it will be important that they understand the basics of electricity including: - Voltage. - Amperage. - o Resistance. - How to read and comply with Arc Flash Hazard Analysis Labels. - Using nameplate data to determine the Limited Approach Boundary. - o Devices that store energy after they have been de energized. - Job briefing requirements. - 2.
+- 1. For an unqualified person to recognize and avoid hazards, it will be important that they understand the basics of electricity including: - Voltage. - $\circ \quad \text{Amperage.}$ - Resistance. - $\circ$ $\;$ How to read and comply with Arc Flash Hazard Analysis Labels. - Using nameplate data to determine the Limited Approach Boundary. - Devices that remain energized after they have been disconnected. - Job briefing requirements. - 2.
 The more common electrical hazards the unqualified personnel might encounter. - 3.
 The common types of electrical injuries Be able to describe specific electrical hazards at your facility. - 4.
 The unqualified personnel need to know how electrical shock occurs and how the severity of the electrical shock is determined. - 5.
-Typical electrical accidents explained involving "Arc Flash", "Arc Blast", and Electrical Burns. - 6.
-Discuss ways to avoid electrical shock. - Do not touch covered or insulated conductors. - Do not open electrical cabinets or panels. - The risk involved when jewelry is work, even in the office space. - 7.
+Typical electrical accidents explained involving "Arc Flash," "Arc Blast," and Electrical Burns. - 6.
+Discuss ways to avoid electrical shock. - $\circ$ $\quad$ Do not touch covered or insulated conductors. - Do not open electrical cabinets or panels. - $\circ$ $\;$ The risks involved when jewelry is worn, even in the office space. - 7.
 Damaged equipment can result in serious electrical hazards.
-Describe the facility's policies on damaged equipment and the procedures for reporting damaged. - 8.
+Describe the facility's policies on damaged equipment and the procedures for reporting damage. - 8.
 The purpose and use of Ground Fault Circuit Interrupters (GFCI) - 9.
 Lockout/Tagout procedures at the facility.
-The importance of placing electrical equipment in an electrically safe work condition to prevent an electrical shock.
+The importance of placing electrical equipment in an electrically safe working condition to prevent an electrical shock.
 Basic ability to recognize Lockout/Tagout equipment. - 10.
 Describe/ and review safe work practices and procedures at the facility.
 Show trainees a copy of any written safe work practices adopted by the company related to electrical safety. - 11.
 Emphasis that the training received does not mean the attendees are qualified to perform any electrical task.